 When setting up the Collector, you should be aware that:

 - InsightIDR ingests data from existing sources in your environment.
 InsightIDR needs administrator access to pull data from these sources or push data to log aggregators from a Domain Admin account, if possible.

 - Treat your Collector(s) as you would any other valuable asset, as it stores the credentials from your event sources.

 - InsightIDR normalizes and attributes data on AWS but does not store credentials.
-The Collector strips raw unnecessary logs in your environment to prevent storage of sensitive data, such as personally identifiable information, medical records, employee, organization, or asset names.
+The Collector strips raw, unnecessary logs in your environment to prevent storage of sensitive data, such as personally identifiable information, medical records, and employee, organization, or asset names.